naseehasultan/printf/README.md

 Author
-_printf() is written and maintained by NabeelBismillah and Naseeha Sultan
+_printf() is written and maintained by Nabeel Bismilla and Naseeha Sultan